codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did Yoda say when he saw himself in 4K?
-"HDMI"
+Q: What did the spaghetti say to the other spaghetti?
+A: Pasta la vista, baby!

 ## Daily Trivia

-What programming language was GitHub written in?
+When did the online streaming service &quot;Mixer&quot; launch?
- 1. JavaScript
+ 1. 2016
- 2. Ruby
+ 2. 2011
- 3. Python
+ 3. 2009
- 4. Lua
+ 4. 2013

 <details>
   <summary>Answer</summary>
-  Ruby
+  2016
 </details>